hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ### Documentation and Tutorials

 The overview of the Data Services Cloud Console is available at [this link](https://www.hpe.com/us/en/storage/data-services-cloud-console.html#overview).
-There will be more blogs that will provide more information to help customer adopting this API with examples, code snippets and many other helpful information.
+There will be more blogs that will provide more information to help customers adopting this API with examples, code snippets and many other helpful information.

 ### Documented Attributes